| Vol. 16 No. 10

 however, he pointed out, early decision programs are "creating

 a national frenzy about how to play the college admission game."
+Another problem was that early decision seemed to favor students

 from private schools and affluent public school districts where